Mini Pavlova with Strawberry Curd is a light and fluffy, meringue-based dessert that features fresh strawberries!

 Ingredients for the Pavlova: egg whites, granulated sugar, white vinegar, vanilla extract, cornstarch and a pinch of salt - that's it!

-Ingredients for the strawberry curd: a pound of strawberries, unsalted butter, sugar, egg yolks, lemon juice and pink food coloring (optional)
+Ingredients for the strawberry curd: a pound of fresh strawberries, unsalted butter, granulated sugar, egg yolks, lemon juice and pink food coloring (optional)

 Equipment: You'll need a hand or stand mixer for the Pavlova and a fine-meshed strainer and food processor or immersio blender for the strawberry curd.